top of page

 • Apply strategies for shutdown avoidance by managing degradation and regulators

-• Justifying the shutdown and formulating clear objectives to help minimize work volume
+• Justifying the shutdown and formulating clear objectives to help minimise work volume

 • Make a timetable and framework to make visible and manage the necessary business processes